hearbenchmark/hear-baseline/README.md

 ```

 The `get_timestamp_embeddings` method works exactly the same but returns an array
-of embeddings at computed every 25ms over the duration of the input audio.
+of embeddings computed every 25ms over the duration of the input audio.
 An array
 of timestamps corresponding to each embedding is also returned.

 See the [common API](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html#common-api)